Wisconsin Department of Children and Families - Division of Early Care and Education

 During the 12-month eligibility period, an authorization assessment must be completed when an authorization is written to an expected change (see 15.3) or when certain changes are reported.

-For all reported changes not listed in Section 17.1.1, the authorized hours must be based on continuity of care.
+For all reported changes not listed in Section 17.1.1, or when the parent reports a change listed in Section 17.1.1 but is in an Activity Break Period, the authorized hours must be based on continuity of care.
 Reported changes include but are not limited to:

-If at any time the parent informs the agency worker that the child will attend the child care provider for fewer hours than are currently authorized, the agency worker must create a new reduced authorization that aligns with the parent’s request.
+If at any time the parent informs the agency worker that the child will attend the child care provider part-time when they have a full-time authorization, or less than 50 hours when they have an above full-time authorization, the agency worker must create a new, reduced authorization that aligns with the parent’s request.
 Parents are required to report when they have a change in child care need (see 10.1).
-This includes reporting when the number of days or hours that the Assistance Group needs child care has changed.
+If a parent reports a change in hours that is still within part-time or within full-time, agency workers must document the reported change in case comments but must not update the authorization (see 17.1).

-Example 1: Annabelle works at Main Street Café from 9 a.m. to 1 p.m.
-She has an authorization for 30 hours per week including travel time.
-In June, she reports that her work hours have changed to 1 p.m. to 4 p.m.
+Example 1: Annabelle works at Main Street Café 25 hours each week.
+She has an authorization for 30 hours per week which includes travel time.
+In June, she reports that her work hours have decreased to 15 hours per week.
 Annabelle is not planning to change child care providers.
-The agency worker completes an authorization assessment and finds the assessment results in 25 hours per week, including travel time.
-The agency worker asks Annabelle if she would like to keep her original authorized hours or if she would like to decrease to 25 hours per week.
+The agency worker asks Annabelle if she would like to keep her original authorized hours or if she would like to decrease her authorization to part-time.
 Annabelle chooses the reduction.
-The agency worker documents this conversation and the decision in case comments and completes the authorization.
+The agency worker documents this conversation and the decision in case comments and creates a new part-time authorization.

 If the parent chooses to keep the original number of hours, the parent must intend to send their child to the provider for those authorized hours.
-For policy on how continuity of care applies to school-age children and school closed hours, see Section 16.1.2.2.2.
 If the parent consistently sends the child to their provider for significantly fewer hours but makes a full subsidy payment to the provider for the full number of hours, the local agency may conduct an investigation to determine if a parent error occurred.

 Parents have the option to use authorization hours during whichever time they prefer if the provider is open and regulated during that time.